ImperialCollegeLondon/paricia/CONTRIBUTING.md

 ## Project structure

-In addition to the applications containing the actual functionality, and described in the [applications section](./docs/applications/index.md), the project file structure has other directories that are of interest only for developers.
+In addition to the applications containing the actual functionality, and described in the documentation, the project file structure has other directories that are of interest only for developers.

 - The top-level directory contains various config files and directories for git, github, docker and pip.
 - Each django app is in a subdirectory and `djangomain` contains the main django settings, views and urls.